ssuda1/guncontrol_public_opinion/README.md

 # guncontrol_public_opinion
-Text Analysis on real time Twitter streaming data from 3/24/2018 to 3/26/2018 (during and right after mass demonstration for gun control related to 3/14 School shooting in Florida on 3/24/2018.)
+Text Analysis on real time Twitter streaming data from 3/24/2018 to 3/26/2018 (during and right after mass demonstration on 3/24/2018 for gun control in the wake of 3/14 School shooting in Florida.)

+I acquired twitter streaming data using Tweepy library, converted it to dataframe, cleaned up (gettng rid of emojis etc) and manipulated it by pandas.

+After tokenized text data with NLTK library and removed stop words, found out the most frequently used word and # hashtags and visualize when each word and # hashtags trended during the demonstration.

+Next step is to figure out geographic location affect if the attitude toward gun control is positive or negative.
+(Using Cluster).